Sapphire (Space Surveillance)

 Sapphire (Space Surveillance Mission of Canada)

 The tracking of man-made objects (space debris) in Earth orbit is a crucial function for all spacefaring countries.
-With the international community on high-alert following an unprecedented satellite collision in early 2008 (on Feb.
-10, 2008, a derelict Russian military satellite collided with a functioning U.S. Iridium commercial satellite in the skies over Siberia), the Canadian Forces are working to re-establish a national space capability that could help protect Canadian satellites from orbital debris and other potential threats.
+With the international community on high-alert following an unprecedented satellite collision in early 2008, the Canadian Forces are working to re-establish a national space capability that could help protect Canadian satellites from orbital debris and other potential threats.
 Space surveillance keeps satellites from crashing into debris and into each other.
 1)

 The Canadian Department of National Defence (DND) is in the process of developing its own space surveillance system referred to as CSSS (Canadian Space Surveillance System).
 The objective of CSSS is to secure timely access to orbital data essential to Canada's sovereignty and national security by contributing to the deep space surveillance mission of the United States Space Surveillance Network (SSN) which maintains a global catalog of orbit elements for Resident Space Objects (RSOs).
 RSOs include active and inactive satellites, spent rocket bodies, and other pieces of orbital debris created by decades of human activity in space.
 According to a recent count of RSOs, the SSN catalog contains over 9000 space debris objects that are being monitored.
 The implementation and operation of CSSS will provide Canada an assured access to information on satellites and space debris in support of national sovereignty and operational missions.